usnistgov/mosaic/html/_sources/doc/ScriptingandAdvancedFeatures.txt

 **Plot the Output of an Analysis**

 This final example shows how one can use |projname| to process an ionic current time-series and then build a custom script that further analyses and plots the results.
-This example uses single-molecule mass spectrometry (SMMS) data from `Robertson et al., PNAS 2007 <http://www.pnas.org/content/104/20/8207>`_.
+This example uses single-molecule mass spectrometry (SMMS) data :cite:`Robertson:2007jo`, described in more detail in the :ref:`smms-sec` section .

 In the code below, we first process all the ABF files in a specified directory similar to the examples in previous sections.
 Upon completion of the analysis, the results are stored in a SQLite_ database, which can be then queried using the structured query language (SQL_).